What Do You Do As a Pickleball Coach and Consultant?

 Second, I practice “diagnosis before prescription.”
-This means I carefully analyze skills based on IPTPA requirements and incorporate your personal goals (e.g., advancement from 3.0 to 3.5 or 3.5 to 4.0).
-Then, I design a long-term action plan of lessons, drills, and practice sessions to help improve mechanics, movement, and mindset.
-I also have access to video analysis to facilitate learning and improvement.
+This means I carefully analyze skills based on IPTPA requirements and seek to understand your personal goals (e.g., advancement from 3.0 to 3.5 or 3.5 to 4.0).
+Then, I design an action plan of lessons, drills, and practice sessions to help improve skills and performance.

 Third, I blend a methodical approach to learning with a friendly and supportive coaching style to help you improve control, consistency, and confidence.
 Whatever your level of skill, my job is to make learning fun and provide actionable feedback you can use to improve sustainably.

 Play Low and Slow emphasizes defense, consistency, strategy, and teamwork.
 The goal is to take control of game tempo, play aggressive (“hard and fast”) when appropriate, and force opponents into making mistakes or popping up balls for easy winners.
 When others play low and slow, you experience fun and exciting rallies of 20+ shots instead of frustrating rallies that last only 3-4 shots.

 Another way of thinking about Play Low and Slow is this: Now that you’ve learned how to play pickleball, are you ready to learn how pickleball should be played?